Best Hiking Shoes for Kids

 The Merrell Kids Moab hiking shoes for kids are a great, sturdy all around hiking shoe that you can use for short hikes or an overnight backpack trip.
 They are also available in a higher rise for when more ankle support is needed.

-Northside Gamma Hiking Shoes for Kids- Best budget pick
+Northside Gamma Hiking Shoes for Kids- Best Budget Pick

 Northside is one of TMM Team Member Amelia’s top picks for budget-friendly hiking footwear.
 She finds them to be durable, and her children find them to be comfortable.